Stephen Jacob: Family

 Daniel Farrand, who also served on the Vermont Supreme Court, was Jacob's brother-in-law.

 Legacy

+Jacob received the honorary degree of Master of Arts from Yale University in 1788, and an honorary Master of Arts from Dartmouth College in 1803.

 Jacob's Windsor home, called the Stephen Jacob House, is owned by Historic Windsor, Inc./Preservation Education Institute.
 It has been the subject of preservation efforts since 2008.